jeryckho/sbadmin/readme.md

     composer update
 ```

-The next required step is to add the service provider to config/app.php :
+In both case, the next required step is to add the service provider to config/app.php :
 ```
     'jeryckho\sbadmin\SbadminServiceProvider',
 ```